 Elevation: 272 m or 892 feet to the saddle

-The Parker Ridge hike is extremely popular so you’ll almost certainly not be alone.
-The reward for the effort on this four kilometre return hike is very high.
+The Parker Ridge hike is one of the most popular Icefields Parkway hikes, so you’ll almost certainly not be alone.
+The scenic reward for the effort on this 4 km return hike is very high.

-Within minutes of leaving the parking lot you are treated to expansive views of mountains and the Icefields Parkway looking north.
+Within minutes of leaving the parking lot on the Icefields Parkway, you are treated to expansive views of mountains and the Icefields Parkway looking north.
 You can even see the Wilcox Pass area (see description below) within minutes of hiking.

 It’s possible to continue along the trail across a scree-covered slope until it fades into a goat trail.
 But before you retrace your steps, stand in awe of the tiny emerald-green lake that pulls your eyes downward and marvel at the scene before you.

 You can knock off the hike to the saddle in under two hours.
 There is the option to crest the ridge (most people do not) but that adds another seven kilometres and 268 m of climbing.